NYSPEP'S mission is to promote and improve parenting education, in order to enhance parenting skills, knowledge and behavior.

 2. Raise community commitment to promote safe, nurturing relationships and environments for all children and families.

-4. Support Parenting Educators to develop skills and strategies to provide effective, evidence-based programming.
+4. Support Parenting Educators to develop skills and strategies to provide effective, evidence-based, and research informed programming.

-5. Engage families as the foundation for community coalition efforts to identify parenting education that addresses their needs.
+5. Engage families as the foundation for community coalition efforts to identify and create parenting education opportunities that address their needs.

-Community coalitions that are working to enhance parenting skills and practice and are exploring or using the Strengthening Families™ Protective Factors Framework 2 are encouraged to apply.
+Community coalitions that are working to enhance parenting skills and practice and are exploring or using the Strengthening Families™ Protective Factors Framework 3 are encouraged to apply.
 NYSPEP is interested in coalitions that are multi-disciplinary and include parents and/or family representation.
-It is expected that Parenting Educators
+It is expected that a minimum of two

-and at least two parents will be involved in the coalition.
+Parenting Educators and at least two parents will be involved as active members in the coalition.

 NYSPEP is seeking community coalition applicants that exhibit the following: